trixtateam/react-phoenix-boiler-plate/README.md

 ## Quick start

-1. Make sure that you have Node.js v8.10 and npm v5 or above installed.
+1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
 2. Clone this repo using `git clone --depth=1 https://github.com/trixtateam/react-phoenix-boiler-plate.git <YOUR_PROJECT_NAME>`
 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.<br />
-4. Run `npm run install` in order to install dependencies and clean the git repo.<br />
-    _At this point you can run `npm start` to see the example app at `http://localhost:3000`._
+4. Run `npm run install` in order to install dependencies _At this point you can run `npm start` to see the example app at `http://localhost:3000`._

 Now you're ready to rumble!